github-education-resources/guide/docs/private_repos.md

 ### 2. Give access to others

-You'll probably want to add all co-teachers, teaching assistants, graders, etc. to the Owners team of the organization, so that they will have access to all your students' work.
+You'll probably want to add all co-teachers, teaching assistants, graders, etc. to a `teachers` team in the organization with read access to all the students' repositories.

 You can read more about [teams][help-team] and [access control][help-access-control] on GitHub Help.